Ian Anderson: Family and personal life

 Anderson is the youngest of three brothers.
 The oldest of the three, Robin, became administrator of Scottish Ballet in 1973.

 From 1970 to 1974, Anderson was married to Jennie Franks, a photographer who is credited with some of the lyrics to the first couple of verses of the song "Aqualung".

 Anderson married Shona Learoyd in 1976, described by Rolling Stone magazine as a "beautiful convent-educated daughter of a wealthy wool manufacturer".
-She had studied ballet for 10 years; however, when Anderson met her, she was working as a press officer at Jethro Tull's then-record label, Chrysalis Records.
+She had studied ballet for 10 years.
+When Anderson met her she was working as a press officer at Jethro Tull's then-record label, Chrysalis Records.
 She later became involved with the band's on-stage special effects.

-The couple have lived in a 16th-century redbrick farmhouse on the 500 acre Pophleys Estate in Radnage, England, in Kilmarie House on their Strathaird Estate on the Isle of Skye in Scotland, as well as a short time in Montreux, Switzerland.
+For many years the couple lived in a 16th-century redbrick farmhouse on the 500 acre Pophleys Estate in Radnage, England, and in Kilmarie House on their Strathaird Estate on the Isle of Skye in Scotland, as well as for a short time in Montreux, Switzerland.
 They currently live in Wiltshire, England, and have another house in Switzerland, near Montreux.
-They have two children: James Duncan Anderson, also a musician; and Gael, who works in the film industry and is married to actor Andrew Lincoln, star of the US TV drama series The Walking Dead.
+They have two children: James Duncan Anderson, also a musician, and Gael, who works in the film industry and is married to actor Andrew Lincoln, star of the US TV drama series The Walking Dead.

-Anderson is a survivor of deep vein thrombosis, and has done several public service announcements to raise awareness of the disease.
+Anderson is a survivor of deep vein thrombosis, and has made several public service announcements to raise awareness of the disease.

-Anderson lists his interests as protecting wild cats, especially those that have been rescued from harsh captivity; cameras, chiefly Leicas; and Indian cuisine.
+Anderson lists his interests as including Indian cuisine, protecting wild cats, especially those that have been rescued from harsh captivity, and cameras, chiefly Leicas.

 Anderson has described his religious beliefs as being "somewhere between deist and pantheist".
 He opposes "prejudice, xenophobia and hard right conservatism", while also criticising "wokeness", calling it a "trendy and overworked" viewpoint that "can all-too-easily stifle the process of the direct exchange of views".
-He is an avid environmentalist and has long believed in human-induced climate change, and regularly grows hardwood trees on his farm to help reduce his carbon footprint.
+He is an avid environmentalist, has long believed in human-induced climate change, and grows hardwood trees on his farm to help reduce his carbon footprint.

 During a video interview for The Big Interview with Dan Rather in May 2020, Anderson said he was suffering from the incurable chronic obstructive pulmonary disease (COPD) after being diagnosed a number of years previously.
-Although Anderson had been a cigarette and pipe smoker until he quit the habit in the 1990s, he believed that a likely cause of this condition was the use of on-stage smoke machines in live performances throughout his long career.
+Although Anderson had been a cigarette and pipe smoker until he quit the habit in the 1990s, he believed that a likely cause of this condition was the use of on-stage smoke machines in live performances throughout his career.
 Anderson continued medication to treat the condition, avoided areas of high pollution to prevent exacerbation of the disease, and practised breathing exercises to keep his lungs fit, stating that COPD had otherwise not yet affected his day-to-day routine.